atippaz/p2p_simulation_blockchain/save-todo.md

 # boardcast with load connection todo seed node board cast with connection only and

+# can share some data to another node

+# can sync data

 # implement smart contect get item